 A home battery backup system is essential to cover any dips in energy production for a home solar system.

 If you still rely on the grid for power, you’ve likely had to deal with your fair share of outages.
-A home battery backup system can help keep the lights on and everything working to minimize disruption to your life.
+A home battery backup system can help keep the lights on and everything working to minimise disruption to your life.

 However, not any backup battery will do.
 The type you might have stored in your vehicle to jump the car isn’t sufficient to supply an entire home with energy.
 Read on to learn how to choose a home battery backup system, including factors to consider, costs, and the different types available.